StevieEngbrock/py-to-js/README.md

 # py-to-js
-This is just an attempt to make a simple python  to javascript compiler
+This is just a place holder for a simple python  to javascript compiler I might make one day